senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ## Transfer to air-gapped system

-1. Transfer `senzing-airgap-artifacts.zip` to air-gapped system.
+Transfer `senzing-airgap-artifacts.zip` to air-gapped system.

-   For the demonstration, it is assumed that it will be placed at `~/senzing-airgap-artifacts.zip` on the air-gapped system.
+1. For the demonstration, it is assumed that it will be placed at `~/senzing-airgap-artifacts.zip` on the air-gapped system.

 ## On air-gapped system

 The following steps are performed on the air-gapped system.

 ### Decompress file

+The contents of the single file need to be extracted into a new directory on the air-gapped machine.

 1. Decompress `senzing-airgap-artifacts.zip` into "home" directory.
    Example: